 After training at Montreal’s National Circus School, Patrick performed as a comic character and diabolo artist at the Montreal Casino; in German cabarets Wintergarten Variete, Freidrichbau Variete, and Pomp Duck and Circumstance; in Teatro Zinzanni; and in the traditional Cirque Knie.

 Upon co-founding Les 7 doigts de la main in his native Quebec, Patrick has received special recognition for his comic performances (Newcomer Award, Montreal Mayor’s Foundation; Prix Nikouline, Festival Mondial du Cirque de Demain de Paris).
-He co-created and performed in Loft and La Vie and collaborates in the Fibonacci Project.
-His love for creative projects leads him as a conceptor and performer for many events and projects, including the co-creation of the parapeze, a trapeze on a hang-glider.
-In 2011, he premiered his solo show: Patinoire.
+He co-created and performed in Loft and La Vie, collaborates in the Fibonacci Project and was cast as the main character with his two daughters in Amuse Un Dia (2013).

 Co-Founder and Co-Artistic Director of Les 7 doigts de la main, Gypsy co-directed Loft (2002) with the other founding members of the collective; Traces (2006) with Shana Carroll; Amuse (2012 and 2013) with Isabelle Chassé; and Intersection (2014) with Samuel Tétreault.

 She has directed performances for numerous high profile events, including the appearance of Traces on America’s Got Talent — watched for over eight million viewers; an outdoor show for the city of Buenos Aires for over ten thousand live spectators; a circus act for the Queen of England’s Royal Variety Performance (2009); and a fashion show for Bench in the Philippines (2014).